 - Best Potty Training Tips for Girls

 Changing diapers is an important part of parenting.
-However, most parents are eager to train their toddlers to use the toilet for peeing and pooping.
-It’s important that you initiate potty training the little ones just when it is the right time, not before and not after.
-If you have a little girl, there’s good news: girls potty train earlier than boys!
+However, most parents are eager to train their toddlers to use the toilet.
+It’s important that you initiate potty training your little one just when the time is right, neither before nor after.
+If you have a little girl, there’s good news – girls potty train earlier than boys!
 Expert research has proven that boys take longer to potty train than girls.
 So, if you are worrying too much about potty training a little girl at your home, let go of your worries and rejoice because you will not have to try too hard!

 Video: Potty Training for Girls

 The process of bringing children out of the diapers and training them to use toilets for peeing and pooping is called potty training.
-As babies, children are used to peeing and pooping in diapers.
-But as they grow into toddlers, it is important to train them to use toilets, and this must be done at the right age as kids cannot be made to use the toilet right away; they learn to do that gradually, and the complete phase of bringing the baby out of the diaper and helping them to use proper toilets is called potty training.
+As babies, children are used to diapers, but as they grow into toddlers, it is important to train them to use toilets.
+This must be done at the right age as kids cannot be made to use the toilet right away; they learn to do that gradually.

-Since little girls are usually less distracted than boys of a similar age, toilet training girls is easier, and can be accomplished faster.
+Since little girls are usually less distracted than boys of a similar age, toilet training them is easier and can be accomplished faster.
 Having said that, you will still have to wait for the right time and observe the necessary signs to ensure that your daughter is ready to start using the toilet.
-Also, if your little girl is going through any changes in her surrounding environment, you must wait for her to settle down before you start to potty train her.
-The approximate potty training age for girls, specified by experts, is between 18 months to 3 years old.
+Also, if your little girl is going through any changes in her surrounding environment, you must wait for her to settle down before you start to train her.
+The approximate potty training age for girls, specified by experts, is between 18 months to 3 years.

-A very relevant question that might be lurking in your mind is, ‘how do I potty train my daughter?’
-Here are a few pointers that will help you to make the right decision:
+A very relevant question that might be lurking in your mind is, ‘How do I train my daughter to use the toilet?’
+Here are a few pointers that will help you do that:

-Wait for the right time: All children show some physical, behavioural and cognitive signs that act as clear indication that your baby is ready for the training.
+All children show some physical, behavioural and cognitive signs that indicate your baby is ready for the training.
 Wait till you see those signs because even if you start earlier, the overall potty training time remains the same.

-Chalk down a plan: It is crucial that you plan it all out before you even start the trials.
-The plan must be comprehensive and must consider all factors like materials required, how to handle accidents and when to back off.
-Consulting the child’s paediatric or day care provider will yield positive results and many valuable tips from years of experience.
-Also, keeping them in the loop is important, as their contribution will be necessary to carry out the training plan successfully.
+It is crucial that you plan it all out before you even start the trials.
+The plan must be comprehensive and must consider all factors like materials required, how to handle accidents, and when to back off.
+Consulting the child’s paediatric or daycare provider will yield positive results for you can get many valuable tips from years of their experience.
+Also, looping them in is important as their contribution will be necessary to carry out the training plan successfully.

-Let it take time: Someone has very truly said, ‘Manners require time, and there is nothing more vulgar than haste.’
-So, don’t try to push your precious little girl to adapt to this new skill faster than she is able to.
-Remember that while there are some who may get trained in few days, others take may take months.
+Someone very truly said, “Manners require time, and there is nothing more vulgar than haste.”
+Don’t try to push your precious little girl to adapt to this new skill faster than she can.
+Remember that while some may get trained in a few days, others may take months.

-Motivate your child: Praise your child for every single effort that she puts in.
+Praise your child for every single effort she puts in.
 Complimenting her each time will motivate her to try it out every day.

 Signs of Potty Training Readiness for Children

 To make it easy for new parents, experts have put together some definite signs of potty training readiness in children.
-These signs have been categorised into physical, behavioural and cognitive signs.
+These signs have been categorised as physical, behavioural, and cognitive signs.
 Look out for them before you start making plans to potty train your little one.

-When a child starts disliking the feeling of being in a wet diaper or starts giving a physical or verbal sign of bowel movement, it is a good indication to start with potty training.
-Also, if you observe your baby showing interest in others’ bathroom habits, it is time to chalk out a plan to help your baby girl form her own.
-Other important behavioural traits include demonstrating a desire of independence, taking pride in her accomplishments and being usually cooperative.
+When a child starts disliking the feeling of being in a wet diaper or starts giving a physical or verbal sign of bowel movement, it is a good indication to start potty training.
+Also, if you observe your baby showing interest in others’ bathroom habits, it is time to chalk out a plan to help her form her own bathroom habits.
+Other important behavioural traits include demonstrating a desire for independence, taking pride in her accomplishments, and being cooperative.

-Cognitive Signs: A considerable amount of cognitive development is also important to start either a 2-year old potty training or a 3-year old toilet training.
-They should be able to understand physical signals and should also be able to give signals themselves whenever necessary.
+A considerable amount of cognitive development is also important to start potty training.
+Children should be able to understand physical signals and should also be able to give signals themselves whenever necessary.